Taking your case VCAT

 What to expect at a VCAT hearing

 At VCAT, different Members will have different approaches about how to resolve the dispute.
+Any documents that you will use in the phone or videoconference hearing must be emailed to VCAT and all parties at least 48 hours before your hearing.

 A Member may decide that an agreement between the parties will be best in your case.
 They may strongly encourage you to negotiate with the other side.
 If you have already done this many times before, and the other side hasn’t responded, try not to feel pressured to settle.
 You can always tell the Member this – that you have tried to negotiate, that this has failed, and that you are now here for the Member to make a decision.